Inklingo

 nounA2general

-Use 'gatillo' specifically for the physical lever on a gun or other mechanism that you pull or press to activate it.
+Use 'gatillo' when referring to the physical part of a gun or a similar mechanical device that you pull to activate it.

 A close-up view of a metallic, curved lever trigger mechanism, designed to be pulled by a finger.